 A one-to-one mixture of baking soda and water can be used to remove any water stains that appear on the outside of your turkey deep fryer.
 Once you have removed those pesky marks your pot will really shine.

 You should read the manufacturer’s instructions completely before using your deep fryer.
 Most of these pamphlets can be found online.

 Never Use a Propane Fryer Indoors

-Also, you should never attempt to use an outdoor frying setup inside your house or in any covered or enclosed space.
-A wide open space away from anything that can catch fire is the best!
+Also, you should never attempt to use an outdoor frying set up inside your house or in any covered or enclosed space.
+A wide-open space away from anything that can catch fire is the best!

 While using your fryer, constant supervision will be necessary to prevent any accidents.
 A responsible chef will monitor the turkey throughout its cooking process.
 This means that if you live in a cold climate, be prepared to be outside for a few hours.
 It’s ideal to have at least one other person around.
-That way, they can supervise if you need a bathroom of beer break!
+That way, they can supervise if you need a bathroom of a beer break!

 How to Clean Turkey Fryer Pot

 To clean a turkey fryer pot, drain the oil and wipe with paper towel.
 Then use a green scrub pad or a similar product like a Scotch-Brite scrub.
 Use it gently with some dish soap and warm water.
 Rinse well and also be sure to clean the outside of the pot.
 Use equal parts baking soda and water for splotches.

 How do You Clean an Old Turkey Fryer?